 If there’s a lesson you have learned from college, what would that be?

-“Find time for yourself – it will save your life.
-And be God-fearing.”
+“Find time for yourself – it can save your life.
+Also, be God-fearing.”

 We all hold on to some belief in dealing with life.
 What is that belief you hold on to?